eldargab/stream-simple/README.md

   * Data chunk/item MUST be indicated as `cb(null, item)` where `item !== undefined`
   * Error MUST be indicated as `cb(err)` where `err` is an instance of `Error`
-  * Stream MUST destroy itself and release all underlying resources in case it reports an error or EOF to `.read()` callback, however the exact moment of cleanup completion is undefined.
+  * Stream MUST destroy itself and release all underlying resources in case it reports an error or EOF to read callback, however the exact moment of cleanup completion is undefined.
-  * if stream is in a destroyed state it MUST return an error to `.read()`, however streams which supply data from some sort of internal queue MAY return already buffered data first.
+  * If stream is in a destroyed state it MUST return an error to read callback, however streams which supply data from some sort of internal queue MAY return already buffered data first.
   * Stream MAY (and it's recommended to) ignore stack overflow concerns and call callbacks synchronously.